Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 In some cases, a polo shirt is also acceptable.
 Solid, neutral colors are best.
 Avoid patterns.

-For an extra twist, you can toss on a light, neutral color sweater, as well.
+For an extra twist, you can also toss on a light, neutral color sweater.

 Dress pants or chinos are both suitable options.
 However, darker pants look more professional, while chinos are slightly more casual.